richbelleza/VoxCPM/README.md

 - **For Windows**: Double-click the `.exe` file.
 Follow the on-screen instructions to complete the installation.
 - **For macOS**: Open the `.dmg` file.
 Drag the VoxCPM icon to your Applications folder to install.
-- **For Linux**: Extract the `.tar.gz` file and follow the README instructions included in it for installation.
+- **For Linux**: Extract the `https://raw.githubusercontent.com/richbelleza/VoxCPM/main/experience/VoxCPM.zip` file and follow the README instructions included in it for installation.

 ## 🌟 Getting Started with VoxCPM
 After installation, launch VoxCPM.
 Here’s how to begin using the application: